meshery/meshery.io/collections/_posts/2023-12-08-graphql-and-rest-apis.md

 - **Statelessness:** REST's stateless nature simplifies server-side implementation and promotes scalability.
 Each request from a client contains all the information needed to understand and process the request, reducing server overhead.

-GraphQL API: Empowering Developers with Flexibility
+## GraphQL API: Empowering Developers with Flexibility

-## Authn and Authz

 Meshery's GraphQL API provides a more expressive and flexible approach to querying data.

-Irrespective of whether you use the REST or GraphQL API, Meshery requires authentication and authorization for all API requests.
-Requests to any of the API endpoints must be authenticated and include a valid JWT access token in the HTTP headers.
-Type of authentication is determined by the selected [Provider](https://docs.meshery.io/extensibility/providers).
-Use of the Local Provider, "None", puts Meshery into single-user mode and does not require authentication.

 In addition to REST, Meshery has embraced GraphQL, a query language for APIs that provides a more flexible and efficient alternative to traditional RESTful approaches.

 - **Fine-Grained Queries:** GraphQL allows clients to request only the data they need, minimizing bandwidth usage and reducing the over-fetching of data.
 This granularity in querying enhances performance and responsiveness, especially in scenarios with limited network resources.
 Single Request, Multiple Responses: Unlike REST, where multiple endpoints might be required to gather disparate data, GraphQL allows clients to retrieve all the necessary information in a single request.
 This reduces the number of network requests and optimizes data fetching.